Photo by Innerbody Research

 Terra Origin’s Healthy Gut is a powdered formula specifically designed to taste good and help you feel better.
 It has a long list of gut-healthy ingredients, including:

 Inulin is a prebiotic, though it isn’t marketed as such.
 It can add a layer of support to your gut, but because the quantity isn’t specified, the dosage here probably isn’t enough to make a big difference in your digestive system.
 Stevia is likely included to give the powder a little sweetness and boost its flavor.
-However, anecdotal evidence indicates that stevia can cause stomach upset in some people, including bloating and excess gas (which most people are trying to avoid when looking for a leaky gut supplement).
+Anecdotal evidence indicates that stevia can cause stomach upset in some people, including bloating and excess gas (which most people are trying to avoid when looking for a leaky gut supplement), though a 2024 study has determined that such symptoms aren’t due to any alteration of the gut microbiome.75

-Terra Origin Healthy Gut is available in the following eight flavors:
+In 2025, Terra Origin Healthy Gut is available in the following seven flavors:

-The company used to offer some of these flavors in 90-serving containers, as well, but it has since simplified the offerings to 30-serving containers only.
-There’s also a 21-serving stick pack exclusively in the Berry flavor.
+Terra Origin used to offer some of these flavors in 90-serving containers, as well, but it has since simplified the offerings to 30-serving containers only.
+There’s also a 21-serving stick pack exclusively in the Berry flavor, a separate vegan formula, and a capsule alternative.
+The vegan formula has a slightly different ingredient bill, but the L-glutamine and zinc are the same.
+The capsule provides lower ingredient doses and omits the 5g dose of L-glutamine, so we don’t recommend it as a suitable substitute for the powder or as the best capsule supplement in this guide.

 As you can see, the stick packs cost the same as the containers, but they only contain 21 servings, not the 30 servings you get in each container.
 Ultimately, you end up getting less of the product for the same amount of money thanks to the added packaging involved.
 The best course of action to ensure consistent daily consumption may be to subscribe to the containers and make one-time purchases of the stick packs.
 That way, you have your main source of supplement in bulk form and a handful of on-the-go packets if you ever need them.